indiana-university/rivet-docs/content/components/utilities/width.md

 {{< /example >}}

 ### Responsive widths
-Each width utility class also comes with a set of modifiers that allow you to specify the screen size at which the width constraint should take effect.
+Each width utility class comes with a set of modifiers that allow you to specify the screen size at which the constrained width should take effect.

 {{< code >}}<div class="rvt-width-sm-lg-up">
     <!-- markup -->